KireinaHoro/jsteward.moe/content/GSoC 2018/gsoc-2018-final-report.md

 Stephen Christie and Lucas Ramage actively participated in the weekly discussion that takes place in the #shark-bait channel, maintain the project website, and providing crucial insights when I run into tough issues.
 Stephen also contacted the artist, Tyson Tan, who created the KDE mascot, to create a logo and a mascot for the project.
 Thanks a lot.
 Also, I would like to show my gratefulness for Tyson for creating the cute, lovely mascot Mako.
 She exactly represents what we imagined about her.

-I would also like to thank the Tsinghua University TUNA Association and its energetic members for providing me with a high-quality environment to make technical discussions.
-Many times when I was stuck with a problem we heatedly discuss, and complicated issues get resolved easily.
+I would also like to thank the Tsinghua University TUNA Association and its energetic members for providing me with a high-quality environment for technical discussions.
+Many times was I stuck with a problem we heatedly discuss, and complicated issues get resolved easily.

-Finally, thanks to all the people who have encouraged, commented on, or criticized my project.
-Hope that my effort can make Android and Gentoo better platforms, and even better, the world a better place.
+Finally, thanks to all the people who have encouraged, commented on, or criticized my project, and thanks to everyone that worked on the project with me.
+Hope that our effort can make Android and Gentoo better platforms, and even better, the world a better place.